 Did you know, you can improve your English while go traveling.
 Just visit Pare.
 It is known as Kampung Inggris (English Village).
 At least, two of its villages, i.e. Tulungrejo and Pelem Village, are dominated by English learning activities.

 They hold English courses intensively day and night.
 From days to months.
 It’s not merely formal classes.
 The students sometimes travel out to some tourism site, go around with bicycles, play some games, and finally sleep in dormitory.
 However, they have to speak English all the time.
 Yes, that’s English camp’s rule!

 But of course, the program is not for native English speakers.
 There is no Caucasian here.
-The man who started this kampong development even is “just” an Indonesian.
+Even the man who started this kampong development is an Indonesian.

-The new students keep on coming, from Surabaya, Jogjakarta, Jakarta, Bogor, even outside Java.
-And the number of the course institutions continually grows as well.
+The new students keep on coming, from Surabaya, Yogyakarta, Jakarta, Bogor, even outside Java.
+And the number of course institutions continually grows as well.
 Currently, there are more than 100 institutions in Pare alone.

-And by the way, in Kampung Inggris, there are also course for other languages, such as Arabic, Korean, Japanese, Chinese, etc. Interesting, isn’t it? [photo from Kompasiana]
+And by the way, in Kampung Inggris, there are also course for other languages, such as Arabic, Korean, Japanese, Chinese, and so on.
+Interesting, isn’t it?

 - Written by Moch.
-Yusuf, The Course Coordinator for Kampung Inggris.
-You may like his other articles about Kediri:
+Yusuf, Course Coordinator for Kampung Inggris